Quantum Generative Modeling of Single-Cell transcriptomes: Capturing Gene-Gene and Cell-Cell Interactions: Methods

 \subsection{Final entanglement and quantum simulation}

-To complete the model, we apply a final set of entangling gates across the combined $\ket{\psi_2}$ state to model \textbf{inter-state interactions} (e.g., cell-to-cell communication between the $n$ and $n'$ gene registers).
+To complete the model, we introduce cell-cell interactions (between two cell types) by applying a final set of entangling gates.
+Those gates are put across the combined $\ket{\psi_2}$ state to establish inter-state interactions (e.g., cell-to-cell communication between the $n$ and $n'$ gene registers).
 This is achieved by applying a fixed sequence of $K$ $CX$ gates.
 The resulting final state, $\ket{\psi_{\text{final}}}$, is defined as:

 The indices $c_k'$ and $t_k'$ here represent global qubit indices that span both the $n$ and $n'$ registers.
-The $\ket{\psi_{final}}$ state is obtained and executed using the Qiskit quantum computing framework developed by IBM\cite{qiskit}.
-Our methodology supports two implementations: for model demonstration, the circuit is run on the local quantum computer simulator, the AerSimulator; for realistic results incorporating quantum hardware noise, the circuit is executed on an IBM Quantum computer\cite{qiskit}.
+The $\ket{\psi_{\text{final}}}$ state is obtained and executed using the Qiskit quantum computing framework developed by IBM \cite{qiskit}.
+Our methodology supports two implementations: for model prototyping, the circuit is run on the local quantum computer simulator, the AerSimulator; for realistic results incorporating quantum hardware noise, the circuit is executed on an IBM Quantum computer \cite{qiskit}.
 In both cases, the probability distribution of the final state is sampled by executing a fixed number of measurement shots using the SamplerV2 primitive.
-The number of shots, $N_{shots}$ is set equal to the total number of simulated single-cell observations $m$.
+The number of shots, $N_{\text{shots}}$ is set equal to the total number of simulated single-cell observations $m$.
+All stochastic steps are seeded for reproducibility (seed = 42 throughout).
 Furthermore, the raw output bit strings from the simulation are reversed (e.g., $b=b_{n-1}...b_0$) to align with the logical gene indices $i=0 \cdots n-1$, compensating for the little-endian ordering convention of the quantum simulator.